t-sin/ethogram/README.md

 With *Ethogram*, tests are defined by `test` macro and its DSL.
 The basic form of `test` macro is like this:

-(WIP: I feel it should be a macro because of avoiding evaluation)

 ```lisp
 (test :testing-context "description about the tested here"
   :subject form